mbabynames search ✿

 Helen Rose

-Helen ("noble and strong") with Rose ("rose flower").
+Helen ("shining light") with Rose ("rose flower").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Rose (1 syllable) provides a firm close after the longer Helen.

 Helen Claire

-Put "noble and strong" next to "clear, bright" and you get a name that feels considered.
+Put "shining light" next to "clear, bright" and you get a name that feels considered.
 Helen Claire works on paper and out loud.
 Claire (1 syllable) provides a firm close after the longer Helen.

 Helen Jane